-7.23.3 Wake-up timer
+7.24.3 Wake-up timer

-The LPC2361/2362 begins operation at power-up and when awakened from Power-down and Deep power-down modes by using the 4 MHz IRC oscillator as the clock source.
+The LPC2364/65/66/67/68 begins operation at power-up and when awakened from Power-down and Deep power-down modes by using the 4 MHz IRC oscillator as the clock source.
 This allows chip operation to resume quickly.
 If the main oscillator or the PLL is needed by the application, software will need to enable these features and wait for them to stabilize before they are used as a clock source.

 When the main oscillator is initially activated, the wake-up timer allows software to ensure that the main oscillator is fully functional before the processor uses it as a clock source and starts to execute instructions.
-This is important at power-on, all types of Reset, and whenever any of the aforementioned functions are turned off for any reason.
-Since the oscillator and other functions are turned off during Power-down and Deep power-down modes, any wake-up of the processor from Power-down modes makes use of the wake-up timer.
+This is important at power on, all types of Reset, and whenever any of the aforementioned functions are turned off for any reason.
+Since the oscillator and other functions are turned off during Power-down and Deep-power down modes, any wake-up of the processor from Power-down mode makes use of the wake-up Timer.

-The wake-up timer monitors the crystal oscillator to check whether it is safe to begin code execution.
+The Wake-up Timer monitors the crystal oscillator to check whether it is safe to begin code execution.
 When power is applied to the chip, or when some event caused the chip to exit Power-down mode, some time is required for the oscillator to produce a signal of sufficient amplitude to drive the clock logic.
-The amount of time depends on many factors, including the rate of $V{DD(3V3)}$ ramp (in the case of power-on), the type of crystal and its electrical characteristics (if a quartz crystal is used), as well as any other external circuitry (e.g., capacitors), and the characteristics of the oscillator itself under the existing ambient conditions.
+The amount of time depends on many factors, including the rate of $V{DD(3V3)}$ ramp (in the case of power on), the type of crystal and its electrical characteristics (if a quartz crystal is used), as well as any other external circuitry (e.g., capacitors), and the characteristics of the oscillator itself under the existing ambient conditions.

-7.23.4 Power control
+7.24.4 Power control

-The LPC2361/2362 supports a variety of power control features.
+The LPC2364/65/66/67/68 supports a variety of power control features.
 There are four special modes of processor power reduction: Idle mode, Sleep mode, Power-down mode, and Deep power-down mode.
 The CPU clock rate may also be controlled as needed by changing clock sources, reconfiguring PLL values, and/or altering the CPU clock divider value.
 This allows a trade-off of power versus processing speed based on application requirements.
 In addition, Peripheral Power Control allows shutting down the clocks to individual on-chip peripherals, allowing fine tuning of power consumption by eliminating all dynamic power use in any peripherals that are not required for the application.
 Each of the peripherals has its own clock divider which provides even better power control.

-The LPC2361/2362 also implements a separate power domain in order to allow turning off power to the bulk of the device while maintaining operation of the RTC and a small SRAM, referred to as the battery RAM.
+The LPC2364/65/66/67/68 also implements a separate power domain in order to allow turning off power to the bulk of the device while maintaining operation of the RTC and a small SRAM, referred to as the battery RAM.

-7.23.4.1 Idle mode
+7.24.4.1 Idle mode